Answering Your Questions

 AES Hawai‘i supports local agriculture and will work to maintain as many farming operations as possible for the life of the project.

-Will there be an environmental impact statement prepared for the project?
+Was an environmental impact statement prepared for the project?

 Yes, a joint state and federal environmental impact statement has already been prepared, which takes into consideration all impacts including economic, social, transportation and any effects on the physical environment such as air, water and noise.
 We have also conducted a study under the federal National Environmental Policy Act (NEPA) and have worked with the U.S. Fish and Wildlife Service (USFWS).
 DLNR, and the Division of Forestry and Wildlife (DOFAW) to prepare a Habitat Conservation Statement.